-It’s true you can make more than a decent living as a tradesperson.
+It’s true you can make decent coin as a plumber.
 Billionaire Michael Bloomberg highly recommends getting into plumbing instead of going to university.
-As he puts it, “you could pay $50,000 to $60,000 a year at Harvard or you could make that much as an apprentice plumber.”
+As he puts it, “You could pay $50,000 to $60,000 a year at Harvard or you could make that much as an apprentice plumber".

 1. Charlie Mullins

 Since skipping school at the age of 9 to help a local plumber in West London, founder and former CEO of Pimlico Plumbers, Charlie Mullins has brought in quite a significant amount of money and accolades.